dasgituser/fpki-guides-1/pages/fpki_crls.md

 Certificates are files that can be used for gaining access to networks, applications, digitally signing, encrypting, or creating trusted connections.
 You can review [Details of a PIV Credential](https://gsa.github.io/piv-guides/details/) to learn more about viewing, exporting and understanding PIV certificates.
 You can also review the [HTTPS-Only Standard](https://https.cio.gov/certificates/) to learn more about certificates use in HTTPS connections.

 A certificate can be issued to a person or a device.
 A certificate includes information about the person/device, the issuer of the certificate, the purpose(s) of the certificate, and other information to verify if the certificate is valid.
-See the image to the right for an example of the common fields/values you'd find in a certificate.
+An example of thecommon fields/values you'd find in a certificate can be seen to the right.

 Similar to a paper certificate, certificates are made valid when they are signed by a recognized and trustworthy authority, known as a Certificate Authority (CA).
 Learn more about Certificate Authorities by viewing the [Certificate Authorities Page](/ca/).
 Also learn more about the different types of certificates by reviewing the [What are the Different Types of Certificates and their Purpose page](/pki/).